jefryjacky/Authentication-Server/README.md

 # Authentication-Server
-Server application for login and register user.
+Server application for register user and request token for login.

 # Usage